 - Partake in activities organised by the NFB

-- Join JBKlutse facilitate the sensitisation of Ghanaian folklore by spreading the word.
+- Join JBKlutse to facilitate the sensitisation of Ghanaian folklore by spreading the word.

-In conclusion, folklore has a potential of generating revenue to contribute to the development of this country.
-However, the NFB will need the right support from all stakeholders, which JBKlutse is part, in fulfilling its mandate of promoting and protecting our folklore.
+In conclusion, folklore has the potential of generating revenue to contribute to the development of this country.
+However, the NFB will need the right support from all stakeholders, of which JBKlutse is part, in fulfilling its mandate of promoting and protecting our folklore.

 Are you enjoying your time on JBKlutse?